Fraternalilab/POPScomp/README.md

 ## Software
 Please use the [Issues](https://github.com/Fraternalilab/POPScomp/issues) page for bug reports and add a Star to the repository to support the software maintainers.

-The [GitHub repository](https://github.com/Fraternalilab/POPScomp) contains the following components:
+The [POPScomp GitHub repository](https://github.com/Fraternalilab/POPScomp) contains the following components:
 1. *POPSC*: A GNU Autotools package of the POPS C program that computes SASA for a given structure.
   ![C/C++ CI](https://github.com/Fraternalilab/POPScomp/workflows/C/C++%20CI/badge.svg)